Engee documentation

 Details

-The value N is the number of elements of the array.
+The value N is the number of array elements.
 Cones, also known as weights, are applied to each element of the antenna element array and change the amplitude and phase of the received data.

-If Taper is a scalar, the same taper value is applied to all elements.
+If Taper If it is a scalar, then the same cone value applies to all elements.

-If Taper is a vector, each taper value is applied to the corresponding element of the antenna element.
+If Taper – vector, each cone value is applied to the corresponding element of the antenna element.

 Example: [1 2 3 2 1]